Hall of Fame Inductees Prior to 2009

 1994

 • Charles T. Carter (1934).
 Engineer; President of Sinclair Pipe Line Co. and upon merger with Atlantic Richfield Co.
 Vice President for Pipeline Transportation.
-Oversaw work in Alaska, Algeria, and southern United States. (dec.)
+Oversaw work in Alaska, Algeria, and southern United States. (deceased)

 • Denise McCluggage (1943).
 Journalist and author; editor of Sunday section “This World” of the “San Francisco Chronicle.”
-Sports writer for Herald Tribune and publisher and editor of “Competition Press” now known as “Auto Week.” (dec.)
+Sports writer for Herald Tribune and publisher and editor of “Competition Press” now known as “Auto Week.” (deceased)

 • Dr. Robert H. O’Neil (1938).
 Physician; served aboard U.S.S.
-Sabine and in naval hospitals, helped organize Cotton-O’Neil Clinic, PA, serving as Chairman of the Board.
+Sabine and in naval hospitals, helped organize Cotton-O’Neil Clinic, PA, serving as Chairman of the Board. (deceased)

 1993

 • Martha J. Herrick (1949).
-Educator and actress; the 2nd Head Drama Coach in the school’s history, she taught English and Theatre at T.H.S.
+Educator and actress; the 2nd Head Drama Coach in the school’s history, she taught English and Theatre at T.H.S. (deceased)

 • Charles W. Ryder (1910).
 Maj.
-Gen. U.S. Army; received the Silver Star in WWI and in WWII commanded the 34th Division which took Algiers in Operation Torch; also served in Occupation of Japan. (dec.)
+Gen. U.S. Army; received the Silver Star in WWI and in WWII commanded the 34th Division which took Algiers in Operation Torch; also served in Occupation of Japan. (deceased)

 • Bruce G. Woolpert (1937).
-Engineer and businessman; rose to become CEO of the Granite Rock Co. which won the Malcolm Baldridge Award.
+Engineer and businessman; rose to become CEO of the Granite Rock Co. which won the Malcolm Baldridge Award. (deceased)

 1992